Industry Entrance Certificate

 The six-week cadetship commences after the student leaves school and is designed to confirm the ‘fit’ between the cadet and employer’s work culture.
 The cadet is employed for a minimum of 30 hours per week and paid at least the minimum wage during this period.
 It is expected that a successful cadetship term would lead to an apprenticeship or full-time employment.

-As an apprentice you will earn while you learn, develop your skills, gain real work experience, receive recognized qualifications, and discover your earning potential.
+An apprentice is “earning while learning, developing skills, gaining real work experience, gaining recognized qualifications, and discovering their earning potential.
 Most apprentices qualify within four years and often it is a stepping stone to higher education.

 ISK members are committed to ‘growing their own’ workforce by engaging apprentices and upskilling their staff to adapt to changing demands.